 In the Dutch documentary, the two young men are shown as they march around for the first time in their life as a loving couple in the wonderful fantasy world of Disneyland, hugging each other and watching Mickey Mouse and Minnie.
 They then comment on the emotions that this evokes.
 First, we transcribe their comments at the beginning of the documentary, then we reflect on these sentences from a heterosexual psychiatrist’s point of view, to demonstrate what the ‘coming out’ process does in terms of psychological damage.

 1. The TV program

 “I never had the feeling that I officially wanted to come out of the closet, but ultimately I informed my parents by means of a letter which I wrote, that they would never ever become grandparents.
 Perhaps that was the most difficult moment in my entire life, the thought of never becoming or being capable of becoming a father.
 I have always had that wish, though, as long as I can remember.

 “Yes, I had a difficult time getting used to the idea; I never ever had something like: I want a child.
 I am not capable in any way of raising a child.
 I mean, nine out of ten times, I myself am still something like a child.”

-The program has the following intent: to show that society needs to help them adopt kids, against all odds.
+The program had the intent to show that society needs to help them adopt kids.
 Let us focus on these first two minutes.
 In psychiatry, we call this the micro-analysis of the interview, meaning that almost all is said during the first two minutes.
-It is astounding, but it is true.
-A very useful technique.

 2. “She looks like me”